ingararntzen/timingdocs/docs/source/cue.rst

     };

--   The **cue key** is any value or object that may be used as a key with ``Map``.
-The purpose of cue *key* is to uniquely identify a cue object within a collection of cues (see :ref:`cuecollection`).
+-   The **key** property is any value or object that may be used as a key with ``Map``.
+The purpose of cue *key* is to uniquely identify a cue object within a collection of cue objects (see :ref:`cuecollection`).

--   The **cue interval** is an object representing the validity of the cue in reference to a numerical dimension (e.g. timeline).
-Intervals typically represent a contiguous segment on the timeline, though they may also represent singular points (see :ref:`interval`).
+-   The **interval** property defines the validity of the cue in reference to a numerical dimension, typically a timeline.
+Intervals represent a contiguous segment on the timeline or singular points (see :ref:`interval`).

--   The **cue data** is an application-specific value or object.
-Typically, properties from cue data are used to create cue key and cue interval (see :ref:`cue-creation`).
+-   The **data** property is an externally defined value or object associated with the cues.
+Typically, cue properties **key** and **interval** are derived from values within the cue **data** object (see :ref:`cue-creation`).

 Cue Creation
 ------------------------------------------------------------------------

-Cues are typically created as a wrapping around **externally defined data objects**.
+Cues are typically created by wrapping **application level defined data objects**.
 These objects often include properties which define object uniqueness, within some application specific namespace.
 Property names such as **id**, **key** and **uuid** are often